 |Read: Inbound Marketing Fundamentals you should look out for in 2018|

 Small business owners are failing to go the further distance.
 SME are usually crunched in their time management.
 They are not aware of the productivity benefits of marketing automation software.
-They have strained resources, and end up putting time and money into one-sided digital assets that aren’t bringing in a great ROI.
+Have strained resources, and end up putting time and money into one-sided digital assets that aren’t bringing in a great ROI.
 They usually make short-term plans, without contemplating the overall picture of how each piece of the digital marketing strategy goes into creating measurable results.
 Inbound Marketing improves bottom line of SME is a well-known fact.

 And those who are taking a few steps further down their road of successful digital marketing, are doubling the results of those who aren’t.
 Just by using a landing page for your SME or launching a quality blog, or even diversifying their strategy with digital advertising, they are getting more leads and more sales.

 What would happen if they took a few more steps, or better yet, a step outside of their actions to get a clearer picture of their overall strategy?
 Then the solutions – utilizing better software, measuring more of their marketing, adopting a better content plan, finding ways to improve upon the digital assets they are using – would be much easier to see.